zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 ### resources.name `String`

-Tha name of the resource used to distinguish resource.
+The name of the resource used to distinguish resource.
 If not set the value of the [field](#configuration-resources.field) option is used.

 #### Example - set the resource title